WHOIGit/nes-lter-growth-grazing-chl/methods.md

 # Sample Collection

 At each station, hydrographic data of depth and temperature were collected with an SBE911 (Seabird Electronics Inc.) CTD-rosette system.
 Seawater for the experiments was collected using multiple Niskin bottles and sometimes from different CTD casts at a given location.
 Cast and bottle numbers are reported in the data table.
 Depth and temperature values of the seawater collected for the experiments reported in the data table are averaged from bottle summary files produced with Seabird software onboard ship and have not been corrected to salts.

 # Experimental Set-Up

 Rates of phytoplankton growth and microzooplankton grazing were quantified using a 2-point modification of the dilution method (Morison and Menden-Deuer, 2017).
 Whole seawater (WSW) was gently transferred from a Niskin to a 10-L polycarbonate carboy through a 200-µm mesh to remove mesozooplankton predators (e.g. copepods).
-During summer 2021 (EN668), some extra experiments were performed by screening the water sample through a 10-µm mesh (>0&<10sf code for filtration type in the tables) to remove microzooplankton grazers and investigate the role of heterotrophic nanoflagellates (5-10 µm).
-During winter 2019, an experiment was made without screening the water through a 200-µm (>0 code for filtration type in the tables) mesh to study the potential impact of screening.
+In summer 2021 (EN668), additional experiments were performed by screening the sample water through a 10-µm mesh (>0&<10sf code for filtration type in the tables) to remove microzooplankton grazers and investigate the role of heterotrophic nanoflagellates (5-10 µm).
+In winter 2019 (EN627), one experiment omitted screening the water through a 200-µm mesh to study the potential impact of screening (>0 code for filtration type in the tables).

 Diluent was prepared by gravity filtration through a 0.2-µm membrane filter capsule (PALL) from the Niskin to the carboys.
 The appropriate amount of WSW was added to the filtered water to obtain an approximate 20 percent WSW dilution (20WSW).
-The effective dilution level was calculated from the ratio of the initial chlorophyll-a (chl-a) concentration in the 20WSW diluted treatment to the initial chl-a concentration in the WSW treatment.The carboys were covered by black trash bags and gently mixed while water was siphoned into duplicate 1.2-L clear polycarbonate bottles.
-To ensure the gross growth rate of the phytoplankton was not dependent upon dilution, a central assumption of the dilution method (Landry and Hasset, 1982), incubation bottles were amended with macronutrients (10 µM SiO4, 10 µM NO3, 1 µM PO4).
+The effective dilution level was calculated from the ratio of the initial chlorophyll-a (chl-a) concentration in the 20WSW diluted treatment to the initial chl-a concentration in the WSW treatment.
+The carboys were light-protected by black trash bags and gently mixed while water was siphoned into duplicate 1.2-L clear polycarbonate bottles.
+To ensure the gross growth rate of the phytoplankton was not nutrient limited, a central assumption of the dilution method (Landry and Hasset, 1982), incubation bottles were amended with macronutrients (10 µM SiO4, 10 µM NO3, 1 µM PO4).
 An additional set of WSW bottles without additional nutrients was added to assess nutrient limitation or toxicity effects.
 For each dilution (20WSW and WSW), nutrient treatment (nutrient amended and without nutrient), and light treatment (as percent of available light, see below), incubation bottles were collected in duplicate (in triplicate on cruise EN687, summer 2022).

-Bottles were incubated for 24 h in a clear, deck-board, flow-through, 1-m^3 incubator.
+Bottles were incubated for 24 h in clear, deck-board, flow-through, 1-m^3 incubators.
 During some cruises, surface water was incubated at different light levels to simulate the contrasting light conditions (e.g. sunny/cloudy weather, well-mixed/stratified water column) under which phytoplankton could be growing in the surface ocean and to study the effect of light on phytoplankton growth and microzooplankton grazing rates.
+Due to persistent lack of differences in growth as a function of the two light levels, the light treatment was omitted in later cruises.
 Beginning with cruise EN668 (summer 2021), surface water was incubated only at a 65 percent light level, which simulated the in situ light conditions.
 Water sampled at deeper depths (not surface) was incubated at lower light levels, which simulated the light conditions at these depths.
 Mesh bags were used to create the different light treatments.
 The incubator was free of overhead obstructions to avoid shading during the day and covered by a tarp at night to minimize light pollution from deck lighting.
 Natural movement of the ship kept the bottles in the incubator agitated over the incubation period.
 Temperature within the incubators was maintained equivalent to surface temperature through continuous flow-through from the ship seawater system.
-Beginning with cruise EN655 (summer 2021), chillers were used in some tanks to get better temperature control during the incubation and to better reproduce the temperature conditions observed at deeper depths.
+Beginning with cruise EN655 (summer 2020), chillers were used in some tanks to get better temperature control during the incubation and to better reproduce the temperature conditions observed at deeper depths.
 Temperature and light in the incubators were monitored at 5-minute intervals with a Hobo (Onset) data logger.
 Temperature (°C) and light (lux) measurements recorded during each of the incubation experiments are available in .csv files in the data package other entity .zip file.

 # Phytoplankton Growth and Protist Grazing Rate Estimates